kirienko/pylgrim/docs/atmosphere.md

 * Klobuchar model: `klobuchar()` - based on RTKlib
 * ionofree pseudorange linear combination

-IONEX maps parsing is to be implemented.
+IONEX maps parsing is implemented, but delays cannot be calculated using the maps at the moment.